sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

    of the field, these people are motivated primarily because they enjoy learning.
-3. **Social:** you are not ready for the "real world" yet and want another year in school before having to be areal adult.
+3. **Social:** you are not ready for the "real world" yet and want another year in school before having to be a real adult.

    Many of the people who pursue master's degrees have a social motivation as well.
 Maybe they just want more of the "college experience".
 Maybe they were